Ayeshazi/TPM.md/TPM.md

-# Technical Program Management (TPM) Responsibilities
+# Technical Project Management (TPM) Responsibilities

 TPM roles involve overseeing complex technical projects and ensuring their successful execution.
 TPMs play a critical role in coordinating teams, allocating resources, and aligning projects with business objectives.
 Here are the key responsibilities of TPMs: